 When deciding whether to award spousal support and how much the recipient spouse will get, the courts look at many factors, including:

-• Property Brought into the Marriage – The property that each spouse brought into the marriage can influence the alimony decision.
+- Property Brought into the Marriage – The property that each spouse contributed into the marriage can influence the alimony decision.

 How Long Does Alimony Last?

 Keep in mind that these are general guidelines.
-Your attorney can analyze your situation to determine how long alimony payments might last and advocate for an award that fully meets your needs.
+Your attorney can analyze your situation to determine how long you should pay alimony payments and advocate for an award that fully meets your needs.

 Is There a Cap on Alimony Payments?